 Lindsay Zenker joined the Streetsboro City School District’s Administrative team in August of 2011 as the Dean of Students at Henry Defer Intermediate.
 In January of 2018, Mrs. Zenker split time between the Middle School and Henry Defer Intermediate to help plan the transition of the 6th grade to the new middle school.

-In July of 2018, Mrs. Zenker transitioned full time to Streetsboro Middle School as the Assistant Principal.
+In July of 2018, Mrs. Zenker transitioned full time to Streetsboro Middle School as the Assistant Principal, and now serves as the Principal for the Middle School as of the 2021-22 school year.

 Mrs. Zenker Graduated from Miami University with her B.S. in Integrated Mathematics Education.
 She earned her Master’s Degree in Education Administration from Cleveland State University.
 Mrs. Zenker is currently deciding which area of study she is going to master next.